-Level Mark AO5 Write clearly, using a range of vocabulary and sentence structures, with appropriate paragraphing and accurate spelling, grammar and punctuation.
+Level Mark ACE Write clearly using a range of vecabulary and contends atwest was with Levei Wark AO5 Write clearly, using a range of vocabulary and sentence structures, with appropriate paragraphing and accurate spelling, grammar and punctuation.
 0 No rewardable material.
 Level 1 1-2 Expresses information and ideas, with limited use of structural and grammatical features.
 Uses basic vocabulary, often misspelt.
 Uses punctuation with basic control, creating undeveloped, often repetitive, sentence structures.
 Level 2 3-4 Expresses and orders information and ideas; uses paragraphs and a range of structural and grammatical features.
 Uses some correctly spelt vocabulary, e.g. words with regular patterns such as prefixes, suffixes, double consonants.
 Uses punctuation with some control, creating a range of sentence structures, including coordination and subordination.
 Level 3 5-7 Develops and connects appropriate information and ideas; structural and grammatical features and paragraphing make the meaning clear.
 Uses a varied vocabulary and spells words containing irregular patterns correctly.
 Uses accurate and varied punctuation, adapting sentence structures as appropriate.
 Level 4 8-10 Manages information and ideas, with structural and grammatical features used cohesively and deliberately across the text.
 Uses a wide, selective vocabulary with only occasional spelling errors.
 Positions a range of punctuation for clarity, managing sentence structures for deliberate effect.
 Level 5 11-12 Manipulates complex ideas, utilising a range of structural and grammatical features to support coherence and cohesion.
-Uses extensive vocabulary strategically; rare spelling errors do not detract from overall meaning.
+Here a structural in the structural is all the structural and including a structural in the structural Uses extensive vocabulary strategically; rare spelling errors do not detract from overall meaning.
 Punctuates writing with accuracy to aid emphasis and precision, using a range of sentence structures accurately and selectively to achieve particular effects.